thumbliner/thumbliner/about.md

 # Salman Khan

-Born in 92; grew up at the doorstep of Mecca.
-A descendant of Afghani traders who settled in Hyderabad ~200 years ago.
+Born in 92; descendant of Afghani traders who settled in Hyderabad ~200 years ago.

 ---